• Link to Facebook Link to Facebook Link to Facebook

 THE BIRDS OF CHINCOTEAGUE

 The sun rises over Chincoteague Island, and the air is alive with the calls of myriad birds.
-Photographers flock to the area, eager to capture the beauty of these feathered creatures in vibrant colors and intricate patterns.
+Photographers flock to the area, eager to photo the beauty of these feathered creatures in vibrant colors and intricate patterns.
 Every click of the shutter reveals a new bird and a new moment that won’t be repeated.

-Some of the birds at refuge:
+Some of the birds at the refuge:

 – American Avocet